spryker/cakephp-statemachine/docs/README.md

 Every time the event is fired (automatically, after timeout), the state machine makes sure the associated command is executed.
 If an exception occurs in the command coding, the item stays in the source state.

+Note that you can add `"manual"=true` here to skip the timeout manually and directly trigger the event.

 ### Conditions
 A transition can be conditioned: the state machine can move from one state to another